WasmEdge/WasmEdge/docs/book/en/src/sdk/c++.md

 To get started with WasmEdge, follow these steps:

-Install the WasmEdge C/C++ SDK: Download C++ SDK from the WasmEdge [website](https://wasmedge.org/book/en/quick_start/install.html) and follow the instructions to install it on your developement machine
+Install the WasmEdge C/C++ SDK: Download C++ SDK from the WasmEdge [website](https://wasmedge.org/book/en/quick_start/install.html) and follow the instructions to install it on your development machine

 ```cpp
 #include <wasmedge/wasmedge.h>